 Session’s goal: to set accurate goals that motivate us, being neither too ambitious nor too easy, and drive the success of the organisation forward.

 OKR (Objectives and Key Results) is a straightforward goal setting system used by Google and other companies.
-In this session, we learnt how to set goals that have a real impact, while also being measurable and ambitious.
+In this session, we learned how to set goals that have a real impact, while also being measurable and ambitious.

 Here are some useful resources if you want to learn more about OKR: